Northstrix/AES_plus_Serpent_in_CBC_mode_for_microcontrollers/README.md

 # AES_plus_Serpent_in_CBC_mode_for_microcontrollers
 The AES_plus_Serpent_in_CBC_mode_for_microcontrollers repository contains code that enables you to encrypt your data using a combination of AES and Serpent encryption algorithms in CBC mode.
 In addition to that, the code in this repository enables you to verify the data integrity, thanks to the HMAC-SHA256.

+This project also has a page on SourceForge: https://sourceforge.net/projects/aes-plus-serpent-in-cbc-mode/

 ## Copyright/Ownership/Licenses

 Attention!
 I didn't develop the libraries utilized by these sketches.
 I took them from the following repositories: